Title: Tangleweed and Brine

 I am completely in love with this book.
 It is near flawless in its execution and words cannot express how highly I recommend it to all lovers of beautiful prose and old style fairytales.

-Even though I failed to connect with one story in this collection I am still giving this my highest rating of five stars for coming within a hair’s breadth of perfection.
+Even though I failed to connect with one story in this collection I am still giving this my highest recommendation for coming within a hair’s breadth of perfection.